Updated: 03-01-2025

 State-level legislation

-We have just examined the two most significant nationwide legislation-related efforts concerning artificial intelligence in the U.S. and found that while one is not legally binding, the other primarily focuses on innovation rather than regulation.
+We have just examined the three most significant nationwide legislation-related efforts concerning artificial intelligence in the U.S. and found that the first is not legally binding, the second primarily focuses on innovation rather than regulation and the third one is to support Congress.

 Given America’s unique political landscape and the historical reluctance of the White House to impose heavily on state autonomy, it is at the state level that AI legislation may offer business leaders a clearer vision of what a future U.S. AI Act could entail.

 Several states, led by Colorado, Maryland and California, have already passed AI-related laws to further regulate AI use.
-We’ll take a look specifically at Colorado’s state legislation, as it is the most comprehensive.
+Recently, there has been a judicial development related to AI.
+The Illinois Supreme Court (Ill) announced its policy on artificial intelligence which is effective as of January 1st, 2025.

 The Colorado AI Act